spectrocloud/librarium/docs/docs-content/clusters/cluster-groups/cluster-group-backups.md

 All virtual clusters deployed in this cluster group will now include disk storage during backup operations.

-# Validate
+## Validate

-You can validate the disk backups are occurring by deploying a virtual cluster and taking a backup.
+You can validate that the disk backups are occurring by deploying a virtual cluster and taking a backup.

 1. Log in to [Palette](https://console.spectrocloud.com).